 This post is overdue.
-These cookies are long gone now and I’m just left here editing the photos and wishing I would have saved some.
+These easy oatmeal cookies are long gone now and I’m just left here editing the photos and wishing I would have saved some.
 But the beauty of these babies is that they can be whipped together in minutes.
 Perfect for days like today when I’m not feeling well or any day really.
+An easy oatmeal cookie recipe created just for you to throw together in a pinch!

 I’m not really sure where my fascination for cookies came from specifically.
 I know it all started about 4 years ago with an idea that became an obsession to create what was my perfect chocolate chip cookie.
 I think it was partly due to the fact that most cookies I ate were never quite as good as I hoped they would be.
 So I wanted to create recipes that lived up to my expectations.
 And this has been my mission for the past 4 years.
 It probably will not ever end.